 Not Whole Fence

-Not Whole Fence pays homage to the simpler days of baseball, riffing on the mythic image of kids to trying to catch a glimpse of the ballgame through a knothole in a wooden fence.
-Located on a major intersection in El Paso, The work links the ballgame, a playground and the street.
-It provides the security of a partition, while facilitating coincidental encounters with the game from the sidewalk.
+Paying homage to the simpler days of baseball, taking cues from the mythic image of kids catching a glimpse of a ballgame through a knothole in a wooden fence, this work links the ballgame, a playground, and the street.
+It provides the security of a partition while facilitating coincidental encounters with the game from the sidewalk.

 Air Garden